DelisaRogger/CommunityScienceMuseum/README.md

 ## Description

-This project is a fully responsive and interactive website built to promote a Science Museum.
+This project is a fully responsive website built to promote a Science Museum.
 It features different sections like current special exhibitions, educational service, pictures, and a contact form.

 Key features of the website include:

-- Gallery showcasing museum exhibits
 - Displaying special science event
 - Information about educational programs and resources for visitors
 - A fully responsive design for mobile and desktop users